Constance Marten: The missing aristocrat, her rapist partner and the family rift

 They abandoned their burning car on the hard shoulder of the M61 and fled – an aristocrat, a sex offender, and their baby, born just one or two days before.
 From the inferno near Bolton, thought to have destroyed all their belongings, they travelled first to Liverpool, then to Harwich in Essex, to Colchester and on to East Ham station in east London, over the course of two days.

-They went on the run for almost a month and on Tuesday February 28 police confirmed the couple has been found - but the search for the baby continues.
+They went on the run for more than a month, and on Tuesday 28 February police confirmed the couple had been arrested on suspicion of gross negligence manslaughter – as the search for their baby continues.

-CCTV images of the family from their last sighting on 7 January place them in the Whitechapel area of east London walking toward Brick Lane after 10pm.
-CCTV image show 48-year-old Mark Gordon, the rapist partner of Constance Marten, 35, leaving an Argos after purchasing a tent, which police believe the family is sleeping in with their newborn baby.
+CCTV images of the family from one of their last sightings on 7 January had placed them in the Whitechapel area of east London walking toward Brick Lane after 10pm.
+CCTV image show 48-year-old Mark Gordon, the rapist partner of Constance Marten, 35, leaving an Argos after purchasing a tent, which police believe the family slept in with their newborn baby.
 Their faces remain covered with face masks and hoods as they can be seen walking through east London streets, Gordon in front and Marten behind pushing a buggy covered in blankets.

+They are then believed to have taken a taxi to Newhaven, in East Sussex, where they were dropped off outside the port at 4.56am.
+They were later seen sheltering under an overpass at around 6am, before walking along Cantercrow Hill and into the fields beyond.

-Police have found evidence the baby was born on the back seat of the car.
+Police have found evidence the baby was born on the back seat of the car discovered on the hard shoulder days earlier.

 So just how did Marten, whose father was a page to Elizabeth II, go from gracing the pages of society bible Tatler to being on the run with a man who, after burgling and raping a woman as a teenager, spent 20 years imprisoned in Florida before being deported to Britain?